Biden faces litany of challenges heading to United Nations

 Zelensky is expected to meet with Democrats and Republicans, seeking to convince skeptical lawmakers that they should back additional humanitarian and military aide, even as some leading GOP voices have pushed back on continued support for Ukraine.

-At the UN, Biden will also meet with Brazilian President Luiz Inácio Lula da Silva and labor leaders on Wednesday to focus on workers rights in both countries.
-That comes on the heels of another domestic issue for Biden as the United Auto Workers (UAW) began its strike on Thursday evening against the Big 3 automakers when the two sides failed to successfully negotiate a new contract.
+At the U.N., Biden will also meet with Brazilian President Luiz Inácio Lula da Silva and labor leaders Wednesday to focus on workers rights in both countries.
+That comes on the heels of another domestic issue for Biden as the United Auto Workers began its strike Thursday evening against the Big Three automakers when the two sides failed to successfully negotiate a new contract.

 “I think that the administration and the president can at this time use this particular moment in history to lean into leadership and humility,” said Noam Unger, a senior fellow at Center for Strategic and International Studies.